 Meet our Board of Directors

-As a charity and company limited by guarantee, The Welcoming Association is run by a team of dedicated volunteer board members who come from a wide range of professional backgrounds.
+The Welcoming is a charity and company limited by guarantee, this means we are run by a team of dedicated volunteer board members.

 Amadu is an award-winning human rights journalist, international development educator, researcher and academic, and storyteller-performer artist.

 Graeme is a Chartered Accountant and member of the Association of Corporate Treasurers.
 He is currently the Finance Director for Edinburgh Airport with particular interest in strategic planning, financial control, treasury and risk.
 Graeme is also a Trustee for Scouts Scotland and National Museums Scotland.
 Since joining The Welcoming in July 2019, Graeme has been busy ensuring the charity is well placed to respond to changing circumstances and continue to support service users.
 Outside of work Graeme loves to travel, read, swim in the sea, walk his three dogs and explore Scotland’s hills and lochs.